 The Executive MBA degree is awarded in two years.
 Instructional tuition and fees are set in the summer prior to the start of the fall semester each year of the program.
 Additional information can be found at Academics, Billing, and Financial Aid.

 The Wisconsin Evening and Executive MBA Program office is located at 975 University Avenue, 2310 Grainger Hall, Madison, WI 53706 (phone 608-263-1169).
 The program office is generally open for any activities or classes related to the Executive MBA Program along with normal business hours 8:00am - 5:00pm.
 Students can meet with staff as well by appointment.
-Contact information can be found at Contact Us.
+View MBA program office contact information.